Measuring Diagnostic Test Performance Using Imperfect Reference Tests: A Partial Identification Approach: Introduction

-The methodological framework offers solutions to two issues in the current research practice guidelines set forth by the FDA Statistical Guidance as explained by \Cref{remark_fda}: 1) Inability to measure true test performance in common settings; 2) Inability to demonstrate that the index test can outperform the reference.
+The methodological framework developed in the paper offers solutions to two issues in the current research practice guidelines set forth by the FDA Statistical Guidance, as explained by \Cref{remark_fda}: 1) Inability to measure true test performance in common settings; 2) Inability to compare index and reference test performance.
+It also addresses the concerns raised in \citet{boyko1988reference}: \textit{``When two tests are strongly suspected of being conditionally dependent, then the performance of one of these tests should probably not be compared with that of the other, unless better methods are developed to sort out the degree of bias caused by reference test errors in the presence of conditional dependence."}

-Given that sensitivity and specificity are frequently used to obtain other policy-relevant parameters, I present how the derived identified sets may be used to bound prevalence, or the population rate of illness, in screened populations.
-The specific shape of the identified set for test characteristics is critical for the sharpness of bounds on prevalence.
-Implied bounds on predictive values, i.e. probabilities that a patient is sick conditional on observing a test result are discussed in Appendix \ref{sect_bounding_pv}.

-Finally, I use the developed framework to revisit the results of the original Emergency Use Authorization (EUA) performance study of the ubiquitous \textit{Abbott BinaxNOW COVID-19 Ag2 CARD} rapid antigen test, as well as an independent study by \citet{shah2021performance}.\footnote{The test held $75\%$ of the COVID-19 antigen test market share in the United States, according to Abbott Laboratories CEO Robert Ford on Q3 2021 Results - Earnings Call Transcript.} All studies for rapid COVID-19 tests have a mandated RT-PCR reference test which is known to produce false negative results, and thus pertain to the setting analyzed in the paper.
-I construct the confidence sets and estimates of the identified sets for sensitivity and specificity, and consequently false negative and positive rates.
-The bound estimates can be very informative and they are found to have width as small as $0.007$ for sensitivity and $0.003$ for specificity in the independent study under plausible assumptions.

-Based on the EUA study interim and final results, the widely-cited estimated ``apparent'' false negative rates are $8.3\%$ and $15.4\%$, respectively.
-Following the results found in the literature (\citet{arevalo2020false}, \citet{kanji2021false}, \citet{fitzpatrick2021buyer}), and assuming that the reference has perfect specificity and $90\%$ sensitivity, I find that that estimated bounds on the true false negative rate are $[20\%,23.9\%]$ in the same data set.
-Estimated ``apparent'' false negative rates are understating even the estimated lower bound for the true false negative rate.
-The estimated average number of infected people missed by the antigen test is up to $2.41$ and $2.88$ times higher than the test users may be led to believe by the final and interim study results, respectively.

-Data from \citet{shah2021performance} show that the estimated true false negative rate can be up to $3.17$ and $4.59$ times higher for symptomatic and asymptomatic patients than the cited interim figure, respectively.
-Depending on interpretation, the results from both studies suggest that the test may not satisfy the initial FDA requirement for EUA of at least $80\%$ estimated sensitivity, despite fulfilling the criterion of high ``apparent'' sensitivity, implying the need for alternative testing protocols.